Albany County (Town of Colonie), New York

 Caldor was shuttered in early 1999.
 Its space was never retenanted.
 By this time, LATHAM CIRCLE MALL was in a downward spiral.
 Tenants pulled out, leaving empty store spaces that were never filled.
 Stein Mart closed on March 27, 2001, followed by Klein's All Sports (2004), CVS Drug (2004) and Gold's Gym (2005).

 A 12 million dollar mall renovation, announced in June 2006, never panned out.
 The facility, operating in the red for some time, was foreclosed on in January 2009.
 Its new owner was Wellesley, Massachusetts-based Realty Financial Partners.
-The beleaguered shopping hub was dealt another blow in May 2012, when Burlington Coat Factory closed.

-Approval for the project was granted in October 2012, with demolition commencing March 12, 2013.
+Approval for the project was granted in October 2012, with mall demolition commencing on March 12, 2013.
 The middle mall section was knocked down, leaving J.C.
 Penney, a part of the North Wing and Lowe's standing.
 A new power center, known as SHOPPES AT LATHAM CIRCLE, would encompass around 567,200 leasable square feet and house eighteen stores and services.
 Unfortunately, J.C.
 Penney would not be among these.
 The LATHAM location was shuttered in January 2014.

 The Schenectady Gazette